Baked Little Smokies

 Who coined this phrase – Pigs In A Blanket?

 Over 128 million of these are consumed over the Christmas holidays each year!
-Betty Crocker had a kids cookbook published by a US firm back in 1957.
-I have to be honest, I had never heard about or had these until one Halloween party at my house.
-A neighbor brought them and they were so popular I had to get the recipe from her.
+Betty Crocker had a kid’s cookbook published by a US firm in 1957.
+I have to be honest; I had never heard of them or had not had them until one Halloween party at my house.
+A neighbor brought them, and they were so popular that I had to get the recipe from her.
 I LOVE these!

-Looking to serve some delicious appetizers?
+Looking to serve some other delicious appetizers?
 Check these out!

 Final Word